VH-ECF. Hawker Siddeley HS-125-3B. c/n 25069.

 Sold to MacAlpine Aviation, Luton, Bedfordshire, U.K. - September 20, 1972

-Arrived Luton at conclusion of delivery flight - November 28, 1972
+Arrived Luton at conclusion of ferry flight - November 28, 1972

 Cancelled from the Australian Aircraft Register - November 28, 1972